siyuan-note/siyuan/README.md

 ## 🙏 Acknowledgement

-The birth of SiYuan is inseparable from many open source projects and contributors, please refer to the project source code/kernel/go.mod, package.json and project homepage.
+The birth of SiYuan is inseparable from many open source projects and contributors, please refer to the project source code kernel/go.mod, app/package.json and project homepage.

 The growth of SiYuan is inseparable from user feedback and promotion, thank you for everyone's help to SiYuan ❤️